altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex3-virtual-platforms.md

 #### Simulation Setup

-Consider that the Intel Simics Simulator for Intel FPGAs Simulator has been installed on a Linux System and the output binaries generated from [Build Instructions](#build-instructions) section are already available.
+Consider that the Intel Simics Simulator for Altera® FPGAs Simulator has been installed on a Linux System and the output binaries generated from [Build Instructions](#build-instructions) section are already available.

 1. Create a project directory under the Intel Simics Simulator installation directory (Assuming it is **SimicsInstallDir**):